mosra/flextgl/README.md

 * `'lite'`
   > A variant of the `compatible` template that generates more compact code
+  > It has not been thoroughly tested yet, though.

 Installing Wheezy Template on Windows
 -------------------------------------